nickjj/dotfiles/README.md

 # dotfiles

-Here's a bunch of configuration for the [tools I use](https://nickjanetakis.com/blog/the-tools-i-use).
+This readme along with an install script will help you get everything running in a few commands.
+It contains a bunch of configuration for the [tools I use](https://nickjanetakis.com/blog/the-tools-i-use).
 I also have a number of [blog posts and videos](https://nickjanetakis.com/blog/tag/dev-environment-tips-tricks-and-tutorials) related to my dev environment.
-This readme along with an install script will help you get everything running in a few commands.

 ### Documentation